mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 }
 ```

-Returning to our topology, we can represent each function we applied to the above `KStream` as an edge connecting the source `KStream` and the resulting `KStream`.
-So, until now, we saw an example of source processor, i.e. the `KStream` created directly using the `StreamBuilder`, and many examples of stream processor.
-Now, it's time to introduce sink processors.

-As the name said, a sink processor represents a terminal node of our stream topology.
+Moreover, we also considered stateless transformations terminal operations or sinks.
+They represent a terminal node of our stream topology.
 We can apply no other function to the stream after a sink is reached.
 Two examples of sink processors are the `foreach` and `to` methods.

 The `foreach` method applies to a stream a given function: